Shockwave Therapy vs. Acoustic Wave for ED: Not All Shockwave Therapy is the Same

 Fortunately, focused and linear shockwave therapy can restore the natural health and function of the blood vessels and soft tissue in your penis, and in turn, restore your sexual vitality.

-How shockwave therapy works
+How shockwave therapy for ED works

 True shockwave therapy produces single pulses of energy that travel faster than the speed of sound, or at least 1,500 meters per second.
 That’s the equivalent of 15 football fields.
 As a result, this powerful form of energy can trigger the neovascularization process, which produces new and healthy blood vessels.

 During shockwave therapy for ED, we deliver this focused and concentrated energy to areas in your penis with poor blood flow.
 The speed of the energy enables it to pass harmlessly through your outer erectile tissues, penetrating deep inside where blood vessel and soft tissue degeneration exists.
 This consistent and focused exposure to these energy levels activates the growth of new blood vessels and tissue in the area on a cellular level.

 Our shockwave therapy treatments take 25-30 minutes, don’t require numbing creams or anesthesia, and are completely painless.

 The problem with inferior “acoustic wave” treatments for ED

 Unfortunately, many providers now offer ED treatments using untested devices with inadequate energy levels that don’t provide the same results as shockwave therapy.
 This includes shockwave therapy for ed at home.
 It’s easy to identify these procedures because they often have the term “wave” in their name, like:

 - Acoustic wave

 - Acoustic pressure wave